Downeast Acadia Maine Lighthouses

 Little River Light

 Cutler: This lighthouse was built in 1847 on Little River Island.
-This lighthouse is a conical cast-iron tower that stands 41 feet above ground.
+This lighthouse is a conical cast-iron tower that stands 41 feet above the ground.
 Located on Little River Island, entrance to Cutler Harbor.
 It was rebuilt in 1975.
 It is accessible by boat only.

 Lubec Channel Light

 Lubec: This light is located in the Lubec Channel and is operated by the US Coast Guard.
-The lighthouse was built in 1890 and it’s white flashing light is used as a welcome sight to ships in the channel.
+The lighthouse was built in 1890 and its white flashing light is used as a welcome sight to ships in the channel.
 53 foot, white, conical tower.
 Access is by boat only.

 Mark Island Light

 Stonington: The lighthouse was built in 1857 and keepers quarters were built later.
-Fire destroyed the quarters, but the tower remain intact.
+Fire destroyed the quarters, but the tower remains intact.
 It was solarized in 1985.
 26 foot white square tower.
 West entrance to Deer Island Thorofare.